smswithoutborders/SMSwithoutborders-BE/docs/models/_2FA.md

 ### `check_count(self, unique_id: str, user_id: str)` [[view source](/src/models/_2FA.py#L98-L162)]

-Checks for an Svretries instance for a specific user.
+Checks for an existing OTP counter (an instance of the Svretries model class which represents a record in the Svretries database table) for a specific user.

 **Parameters:**

-- `unique_id (str)`: The unique identifier for the SMS resend record.
+- `unique_id (str)`: The unique identifier for the counter.
 - `user_id (str)`: The user identifier.

 **Returns:**